 More St. Patrick’s Day treats for kids like this

-If you’re looking for more kid-friendly St. Patrick’s Day snacks, check out these other ideas for St. Patrick’s Day treats for kids:
+If you’re looking for more kid-friendly St. Patrick’s Day snacks and projects, check out these other ideas for St. Patrick’s Day treats for kids:

 - St. Patrick’s Day Snacks for Kids: Easy, Kid-Friendly St. Patrick’s Day Dessert Ideas